chrisc06/Miside-Zero-Modding-API/README.md

 # MSZ Modding API (C++ / Unity IL2CPP)

-# ⚠️ This project is still considered WIP and alot has to be added.
-It works, its usable to some extent but more has to be added.
+# ⚠️ This project has been put on pause for the time being, its functional, has some support to this point but requires manual setup up.

 A lightweight **C++ modding API** for a Unity (IL2CPP) game, built to save time while making mods for the game.